Airport Travel Tips

 Turning up at the terminal two hours before your flight gives you plenty of time to sort out your travel documents and luggage, whiz through security and have some time to grab a bite or browse through the shops before taking off.
-Do check that you have your passport and all the necessary documents before you leave!
+Do check that you have your passport and all the necessary documents, including any COVID-related paperwork required by your destination country, before you leave!
+Remember that all departing passengers are subject to thermal screening, and if your body temperature exceeds 37.2oC, you may be asked to leave the airport.

-Malta International Airport offers a good number of parking spaces, but why not ease into holiday mode before you actually take off, by booking a taxi to get you to the airport?
-Taxis drop you off right outside the Terminal, meaning that you’re literally a minute away from your check-in desk.
+Malta International Airport offers a good number of parking spaces, but you can not ease into holiday mode before you actually take off, by booking a taxi to get you to the airport?
+Taxis drop you off right outside the terminal, meaning that you’re literally a minute away from your check-in desk.

 Check in online and print your boarding pass to avoid check-in queues.
 Most airlines allow you to do this within 24 hours of your flight’s departure.
 There are also a number of self-check-in kiosks in the Check-in Hall at Malta International Airport.
 See whether you can make use of this facility here.

-Be aware of the luggage weight restrictions applied by the airline you’re travelling with and weigh your bags before you leave for the airport to avoid any nasty surprises!
+Be aware of the luggage weight restrictions applied by the airline you’re travelling with and weigh your bags before you leave for the airport to avoid any nasty surprises at check-in!

 Remember to remove pointed items and liquids from your hand luggage.
 Liquids are only allowed if they’re in containers having a maximum capacity of 100 ml and put together in a transparent bag.
 Empty your pockets and remove your belt and jewellery before you are asked to do so, as this helps make the screening process smoother… and faster.